 When I’m writing, I’m gone, I’m absolutely lost in it.
 The world disappears and I live it, I’m there and I’m involved in it; I’m on a journey with my subject and it’s literally going into the unknown.'

 to you is to use them, and use them well, because not only will you assuredly reap the benefits in the future, but you will also be helping to preserve our libraries for future generations.

 4TH MARCH 2010, WORLD BOOK DAY

-Alison's Quick Reads book, Traitors of the Tower, was published, and in the morning she did an event with adult learners at Foyles in the Westfield Centre, Shepherd's Bush, which was attended by H.R.H.
+My Quick Reads book, Traitors of the Tower, was published, and in the morning I did an event with adult learners at Foyles in the Westfield Centre, Shepherd's Bush, which was attended by H.R.H.
 The Duchess of Cornwall.

-Alison recorded several interviews at the National Gallery about Paul Delaroche's depiction of the execution of Lady Jane Grey.
-You may have seen her talking about the picture on BBC 4 and BBC Worldwide news, and you
+I recorded several interviews at the National Gallery about Paul Delaroche's depiction of the execution of Lady Jane Grey.
+You may have seen me talking about the picture on BBC 4 and BBC Worldwide news, and you

 THE BOOK SHOW (SKY ARTS)